Inter-chain Interactions, Multi-magnon condensation and Strain effect in chain compound NaVOPO$_4$: Quantum phases at

 \subsection{Second derivative of energy}

-The second derivative of the GS energy is expected to show maxima or discontinuity at the transition points between different phases, and serves as indicator of existence of different phases.
-Figure~\ref{fig:nrgder}(a) shows $-E''/N$ as a function of $J_{d}/J$ for two representative values of $J_{c}/J = -0.3, -0.4$ with fixed value of $J^{'}/J=0.92$.
-A similar nature was found for $J_{c}/J = -0.1, -0.2, -0.3, -0.4$, and $-0.5$ (not shown in the figure for clarity).
+The second derivative of the GS energy is expected to show maxima or discontinuity at the transition points between different phases and serves as an indicator of the existence of different phases.
+Fig.~\ref{fig:nrgder}(a) shows $-E''/N$ as a function of $J_{d}/J$ for two representative values of $J_{c}/J = -0.4, -0.5$ with fixed value of $J^{\prime}/J=0.92$.
+A similar nature was found for $J_{c}/J = -0.1, -0.2, -0.3$ (not shown in the figure for clarity).
 The two maxima in $-E''/N$, as seen in the figure, suggest there are three distinct phases.
-Figure~\ref{fig:nrgder}(b) shows the transition points between three phases for $J_{c}/J = -0.4, -0.5$.
+Fig.~\ref{fig:nrgder}(b) shows the transition points between three phases for $J_{c}/J = -0.4, -0.5$.
 We characterize these phases, phase I, phase II, and phase III in the following section through spin correlations obtained from DMRG for larger system sizes.